Module 11, Part 2: Error Handling with Exceptions#

 The class

-must provide the following getters, which retrieve the value of their corresponding field ofthis
+Contactmust provide the following getters, which retrieve the value of their corresponding field ofthisobject:public String getName() public String getSurname() public String getPhone() public String getEmail()

 The class

-object:public void setName(String name) public void setSurname(String surname) public void setPhone(String phone) public void setEmail(String email)
+Contactmust provide the following setters, which change the value of their corresponding field ofthisobject:public void setName(String name) public void setSurname(String surname) public void setPhone(String phone) public void setEmail(String email)

 Before updating the object fields, each one of these setters must check whether its argument is valid according to the rules above: if not, the setter must throw an

-carrying one of the error messages listed in the description of the constructor (see above).
+IllegalArgumentExceptioncarrying one of the error messages listed in the description of the constructor (see above).

-they are test programs that use the class Contact
+they are test programs that use the class Contact, and they might not compile

 should read those test programs and try to run them, but you must not modify